ray-oh/Optimus/README.md

   - [dataframe-image](https://pypi.org/project/dataframe-image/): to export dataframe output as image files
   - [xlwings](https://www.xlwings.org/): for Excel automation
   - it also leverages common windows COM components for Outlook integration, OneDrive Sync Client for OneDrive / Sharepoint / Teams integration.
+  - OPTIMUS currently does not have a cloud enabled service option.
+But it is possible deploy OPTIMUS on a cloud virtual machine to run the automation in unattended mode.
+    - It is also possible to federate an automation task across multiple deployments of OPTIMUS using OneDrive Sync Client or a shared network drive (if running within an enterprise network) to share data, status, and scripts.
+    - The current release of OPTIMUS does not provide this capability out of the box and requires some setup to achieve the federation.
+Future releases may make this easier by leveraging the cloud enabled capabilities of Prefect workflow.

 ### PROGRAM TECHNICAL INFORMATION
 - Pre-requisites: